-If you haven’t negotiated your expenses in the last six months, odds are that you aren't.
+If you haven’t negotiated your expenses in the last six months, the odds are that you aren’t.

-By calling your service providers.
-If you’re nervous about calling your service providers for a discount to start small.
-For example, first, call them up to make sure your account is in good standing.
-Then, work your way up by asking your service provider for any tips on saving money.
+Call your service providers.
+Start small if you’re nervous about calling your service providers for a discount.
+For example, call them up to ensure your account is in good standing.
+Then, work your way up by asking your service provider for tips on saving money.

 Slowly building your confidence works because you won’t let fear stop you from taking action.

-Who knows, within the next 10 minutes you could be saving over $100 or more from your services.
+Who knows, within the next 10 minutes, you could save over $100 or more from your services.

 Be the minority with how you eat at work

 The problem is doing this many times per week.
-All a sudden $15-$20 meals can end up costing you over $100 each week!
+Suddenly, $15-$20 meals can cost you over $100 weekly!

 Instead, prep your food beforehand.

-Spend 1 day a week prepping your meal for the entire time you’ll be at the office.
+Spend one day a week prepping your meal for the entire time you’ll be at the office.
 You’ll be healthier and be able to save more money.